mtwns/Taskmanager/README.md

+!!!!IMPORTANT!!!!
+Updates to be added in the future:

+*Fix the session ID
+*Add User Name to each task

 Todo Project

 This is a Java project based on Maven that provides a web application (WAR) for managing a todo-list of tasks.